AlfonsoVidrio/foro-hub-spring-boot/README.md

 # Foro Hub

-Foro Hub is a REST API developed with Spring Boot for managing forum topics and handling user authentication through JWT.
-The application allows users to create, update, delete, and view topics, providing an interactive platform for discussions.
-Additionally, it includes a secure login system that generates a JWT token for authentication, ensuring that only authorized users can interact with the API.
+Foro Hub is a REST API built with Spring Boot for managing forum topics and replies.
+It includes JWT-based user authentication, allowing users to create, update, delete, and view topics, as well as post replies.
+Access is secured through JWT tokens, ensuring that only authorized users can interact with the API.

 ## Table of Contents
 1. [Technologies Used](#technologies-used)